 In the original paper \cite{joy2021capturing}, there was a direct supervision on each single element of the latent space.
 To preserve the same type of supervision in our two digits addition task, where the supervision is on the sum and not directly on the single digits, we slightly modify the encoder and decoder mapping functions of CCVAE.
 By doing so, we ensure the correctness of the approach without changing the graphical model.
 The original encoder function learns from the input both the mean $\mu$ and the variance $\sigma$ of the latent space distribution, while the decoder gets in input the latent representation $\mathbf{z} = \{z_{sym}, z\}$ (please refer to the original paper for more details \cite{joy2021capturing}).
 In our modified version, the encoder only learns the variance, while the mean is set to be equal to the image label $\mu = y$, and the decoder gets in input the label directly $\mathbf{z^*} := \{y, z\}$.

-The encoder and decoder architecture are reported in Table \ref{tab:CCVAE_encoder} and \ref{tab:ccvae_mario} we report the architectures of CCVAE for \textit{2digit MNIST} and \textit{Mario} dataset.
+In Tables \ref{tab:ccvae_mnist} and \ref{tab:ccvae_mario} we report the architectures of CCVAE for \textit{2digit MNIST} and \textit{Mario} dataset.
 For both the datasets we performed a model selection by minimizing the objective function computed on a validation set of $12,000$ samples for \textit{2digit MNIST} and $2,016$ samples for \textit{Mario}.
-In all the experiments we trained the model with Adam \cite{kingma2017adam} with a learning rate of $1 \times 10^{-4}$.
-Due to the one-to-one mapping between $z_{sym}$ and the label $y$ the dimension of the latent variable $z_{sym} \in \mathbb{R}^N$ has to be equal to the number of classes ($N = 19$).
-We chose the model hyper-parameters based on the validation set, thus obtaining the resulting configuration: latent space $z \in \mathbb{R}^M$ with dimension $M = 8$, the model objective reconstruction term with weight $0.05$, while the other ELBO terms with unitary weights; learning rate $1 \times 10 ^{-4}$.
+In all the experiments we trained the model with Adam \cite{kingma2017adam}.
+The explored hyper-parameters values are reported in Section \ref{app:implem:opt}.

+For \textit{2digit MNIST}, the resulting best configuration is: latent space $z_{sym} \in \mathbb{R}^N$ with dimension equal to the number of classes $N = 19$ (due to the one-to-one mapping between $z_{sym}$ and the label $y$); latent space $z \in \mathbb{R}^M$ with dimension $M = 8$, model objective reconstruction term with weight $0.05$, while the other ELBO terms with unitary weights; learning rate $1 \times 10 ^{-4}$.